ayushsaxenagithub/PilotLMS/README.md

 Step 3: Install the requirements for the project using the command...
 > > pip install -r requirements.txt

-Step 4: To run the code
+Step 4: To activate the server
 > > python manage.py migrate

+Step 4: To collectstatic files
+> > python manage.py collectstaicfiles

+Step 6: To activate the server
 > > python manage.py runserver

 Step 5 : Open your web browser and visit http://localhost:8000 to access the application.